About REG CPA Exam

 - There are optional breaks between each testlet.
 However, during these optional breaks, the timer continues to run and counts toward your total exam time.

 - There is a 15-minute optional standard break that occurs after you complete the third testlet.
-At this time, you can pause the timer on your exam.
-It is highly recommended that you take advantage of this break.
+It is highly recommended that you take advantage of this break as it does not count against your exam time.

 - Finally, there will be a 5-minute survey post exam.